 Close to the end it gets quite hard to walk barranco so you have to go up anyway.
 Nice views from there as you can see the water canals/ Pity I forgot to take a picture of them.
 I think Los Llanos is drinking the water from those canals.
 Of course, it gets treated before.

 Everyone was so happy when we saw the end of barranco and the parking lot!
-All jumped into the car and we left La Caldera.
+All just jumped into the car and we drove off from La Caldera back to our apartment.

-We’ve stopped for a short to change the clothes after the hike and drop our hiking boots and headed to the beach at Puerto Naos.
-Couple pictures of Puerto Naos from our Apartmentamenos de Muralla pool.
+We’ve stopped just for a short change of clothes at our apartment.
+Also dropped our hiking boots into flip flops and headed to the beach at Puerto Naos.
+Couple pictures of Puerto Naos from our Apartments La Muralla pool.

 We were quite hungry after hike.
 We passed couple of restaurants on the way, but they didn’t impress us.
 I found that there is a good and cheap Arepa’s place, but we couldn’t find it.
 In the end we sat the restaurant by the beach facing the sea called Restaurante Las Olas.
 It was 3:00 pm already.